PROJECT 562 -- REBIRTH OF NATIONS

 “The way Native people see ourselves affects the way we treat ourselves,” Wilbur says.

-She learned that the hard way.
+She learned that lesson the hard way.
 Wilbur grew up in a Tulalip-Swinomish family waging the common native battle between pride and poverty.
 After studying photography, she recoiled from commercial work and returned to her native Washington to teach high school.

-But when asked to skim the Internet for images of natives, Wilbur was appalled.
+But when a student asked her to skim the Internet for images of natives, Wilbur was appalled.
 “When you Googled ‘Native person, Native American,’ what you found was a leather and feathered person.”
 Though Native-Americans are in resurgence, these Hollywood images — of warriors, chiefs, and “squaws” — have never been put to rest.

 Wilbur, then 28, vowed to change all that.
-In the fall of 2012, using funds a Kickstarter campaign, she sold everything in her Seattle apartment and hit the road.
+In the fall of 2012, using funds from a Kickstarter campaign, she sold everything in her Seattle apartment and hit the road.
 Her goal: visit all 562 nations and bring back the photos and stories.

 She thought the project would take three years, but it soon turned into “a soul baring labor of love.”
 “I might as well have called it ‘Project Forever’.”